OhDearMoshe/ExprODM/go/tour/notes.md

 NOTES
 ===

-Last one I got to was: https://tour.golang.org/flowcontrol/8
+Last one I got to was: https://tour.golang.org/moretypes/1

-It was twentyfour
+It was twentynine (so start with thirty)